Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 What if my cat is vomiting blood?

-Bright red blood in the vomit indicates active bleeding somewhere between the mouth and the upper part of small intestine.
+Bright red blood in the vomit indicates active bleeding somewhere between the mouth and the upper part of the small intestine.
 This is commonly caused by a foreign body that is stuck and irritating or eroding the walls of the gastrointestinal tract.
 The presence of blood in vomit is serious; go to the veterinarian right away.

 What if my cat is vomiting feces?